Thursday, July 23, 2009

 and Terry, angry, stunned with guilt, Quit worrying

 about the truth.
-Worry about yourself
+Worry about yourself, while I,

 in this one-movie Kansas town where everyone